 About The Situation

-Within the current context of EU-level reform efforts, RRE is convinced that the European Union and its member states are capable of operating an asylum system upholding the human rights of persons seeking protection on European territory.
-The current reforms of the European asylum system is a unique opportunity to make this a reality and to put lessons learned from recent years into practice, creating a system that works better for the displaced, host communities, national governments and EU institutions.
+Within the current context of EU-level reform efforts, RRE is convinced that the European Union and its member states are capable of operating an approach to asylum and migration which upholds the human rights of individuals seeking sanctuary on European territory.
+The EU and individual governments must work to make this a reality and to put lessons learned from recent years into practice, creating a system that works better for the displaced, host communities, national governments and EU institutions alike.